ssyrota/university/Databases(mag1)/ER.description.md

 - Service - is an Application, designed to run as a server. **Can** use oltp store.

-- ETL job - is an Application, designed to run as a daemon to process data(streaming or batching). **Must** extract data from oltp storage, process it and upload to data warehouse.
+- ETL job - is an Application, designed to run as a daemon to process data(streaming or batching). **Must** extract data from one oltp storage, process it and upload to data warehouse.

-- OLTP storage - generic type of OLTP storage.
+- OLTP storage - generic type of OLTP storage, can have type of:

-- OLTP db - represents any oltp database(cockroachDB, postgreSQL, etc.) which should be used for instant domain operations.
+  1. database(cockroachDB, postgreSQL, etc.) which should be used for instant domain operations

-- Message broker - represents any message broker(kafka, nats, rabbitMQ, etc.).
+  2. message broker(kafka, nats, rabbitMQ, etc.).

 ### Code management

-- Git repository - entity where application code is located.
+- Git repository - entity where application code is located, one repository must have only one application - it's a rule to control complexity.

 - CI/CD pipeline - job, triggered by interval or changes in Git repository.
 Pipeline can trigger other pipelines, even in different repo's(so has relationship with itself).
   > CI/CD pipeline is weak entity, it primary key is composite and contains repo_id.